Medical escort: Medical control

 The nature of the air operation will frequently determine the type of medical control required, and in most cases, the available skill set of a typical paramedic.
 As a result, those operating in this environment will often be permitted to exercise more latitude in medical decision-making.
-Most systems operate almost entirely off-line, using recognised protocols for almost all procedures and only resorting to on-line medical control when protocols have been exhausted.
+Most systems operate almost entirely off-line, using recognized protocols for almost all procedures and only resorting to on-line medical control when protocols have been exhausted.
 Some medical escort operations have full-time, on-site medical coordinators with relevant backgrounds.

 Equipment and interiors

 Many types of commercial aircraft can be used for medical escort purposes, aircraft are equipped with basic life support equipment and advanced life support Drugs in addition to all equipment and medications take by the team.
 Many escort teams can carry portable oxygen concentrators for patients that require it.
 Certain airlines can also accommodate commercial stretcher service where several seat rows in economy are removed and a commercial stretcher is fitted in place.